tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 A semantically similar operation exists in many products including PostgreSQL and MongoDB.
 But anywhere you look, it’s just syntactic sugar that combines the update and replace operations without avoiding hidden reads.
-I think the reason is that LSM trees as data storage structures are relatively new.
+Most probably, the reason is that LSM trees as data storage structures are relatively new.

-Even though an upsert is a very important optimization and implementing it cost us a lot of blood, sweat, and tears, I must admit that it has limited applicability.
+Even though an upsert is a very important optimization and implementing it cost us a lot of blood, sweat, and tears, we must admit that it has limited applicability.
 If a table contains secondary keys or triggers, hidden reads can’t be avoided.
 But if you have a scenario where secondary keys are not required and the update following the transaction completion will